airavata-courses/MethkupalliVasanth/Assignment-1/README.md

 # MethkupalliVasanth

 Under Construction!
-Small Error with Python flask accessing the DB, in the process of fixing it.
+Error with Python flask accessing the DB, in the process of fixing it.
 ## Technologies Used:

 JavaScript (Node.js)